amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Localhost development issue

 This is a known issue.
-The breadcrumb in localhost will reflect the wrong breadcrumb, this is only related to the localhost development folder architecture.
+Crumbs on localhost will reflect the localhost development folder architecture.
 This will not be reflected on a live site.

 ## Watch it, Star it, Fork it